 Samuel M. Sanguedolce, Esquire

-Throughout his career as a prosecutor, Sam has handled approximately 50 jury trials with over a dozen homicides, including being lead prosecutor in the infamous case of Commonwealth v.
-Hugo Selenski where the prosecuting team obtained a double homicide conviction.
+Throughout his career as a prosecutor, Sam has handled over fifty (50) jury trials with over a dozen homicides.